 ALBANY, N.Y.
 (Nov.
 19, 2020) – With death tolls mounting and the world still struggling to control COVID-19, the virus has shone a spotlight on the potential for another global threat – biological warfare.

-Conspiracy theories that COVID-19 escaped from a lab or was artificially constructed as a bioweapon were largely debunked.
+Conspiracy theories that COVID-19 was artificially constructed as a bioweapon were largely debunked.
 However, the pandemic has renewed concerns that adversaries could be paying close attention to its impact.

 Gary Ackerman, an associate professor at the College of Emergency Preparedness, Homeland Security and Cybersecurity (CEHC), is leading a red team exercise through the Center for Accelerating Operational Efficiency (CAOE), a Department of Homeland Security (DHS) center at Arizona State University, that will provide insight on both the current and future landscape of this emerging threat.

 The exercise is a collaborative effort on behalf of DHS and the Defense Threat Reduction Agency (DTRA).

 “DHS and DTRA are interested in determining what possible threats might look like, including covert nontraditional biological threats that may impact civilians,” said Ackerman, who studies emerging technological threats.
 “Our goal is to provide information on the long-term strategic dynamics surrounding biological weapons, possible shifts in other countries' decisions about pursuing biological weapons and what overall impact the pandemic may have on the future of biological warfare globally.”